evangelenesiyin/memorycard/README.md

 The time given to complete this project is 1 week.<br />

 I outlined the steps I took to build this project below:
-1. Draw a rough sketch of the wireframe to display the flow of the game e.g. main menu, actual game, win/loss pages, etc
+1. Draw a rough sketch of the wireframe to display the flow of the game - you can view it <a href="https://www.figma.com/file/pAYLwdUUbU9GbX8jzC97Gh/Memory-Card-Game-(Project-1)?type=design&node-id=0%3A1&mode=design&t=xMCBTFMv7KVi3MKj-1">here</a>
 2. Build the skeleton of the game using HTML, CSS, and Bootstrap
 3. Integrate the game logic using JavaScript:
    - Shuffling card deck